dgkanatsios/AzureServicesForUnity/README.md

 ###Current version: 0.0.9 (beta)

-For information and usage instructions check [here](https://dgkanatsios.com/2016/04/14/use-azure-services-from-unity/) and the demo scene
+For information and usage instructions check [here](https://dgkanatsios.com/2016/04/14/use-azure-services-from-unity/) and the demo scene included in the source code.

-I've made some changes to the API compared to the one in the blog post, check [here](https://dgkanatsios.com/2016/09/01/an-update-to-azure-services-for-unity-library/)!
+I've also made some changes to the API compared to the one in the blog post, check [here](https://dgkanatsios.com/2016/09/01/an-update-to-azure-services-for-unity-library/)!

 ###Changelog